 Airport Watch has advised that there will be new flight path directly over Chiswick and Bedford Park with many feeder routes as planes turn onto the new glide path to approach the proposed new runway.
 Planes will be at an estimated 2,000 feet only with a noise of 70-90 decibels, which is significantly above any levels currently experienced and there will only be very limited respite periods.

-The Society encouraged anyone opposed to the Third Runway to lodge their objections during the Department for Transport consultation on the Third Runway at Heathrow, which closed on 25 May.
-We are currently considering what further action should be taken now that the consultation period has been extended until the end of the year.
+The Society encouraged anyone opposed to the Third Runway to lodge their objections during the Department for Transport consultation on the Third Runway at Heathrow, which closed on 25 May 2017.
+We also provided guide notes to help members draft their responses.